Ushisha/yogalab-blog/posts/asana-lab-lotus-pose.md

 author_image: 'https://randomuser.me/api/portraits/men/11.jpg'
 ---

 Lotus poses, Padmasana, is considered by many to be the "classic" yoga pose.
 Lotus is often used for meditation and pranayama practice.
+In addition, it is said to bring more concentration and calmness when you are upside down with a headstand or shoulder stand with your legs in a lotus pose.
 <br/>
 The Sanskrit word for this pose, "Padmasana" (pahd-MAHS-uh-nuh), is named after the lotus flower, or "padma."
 In the absolute expression, your legs become like the petals of a lotus flower, gently dropping open.